EstenGrove/AdvantageTracker-v1-Heroku/README.md

 - [ ] Rework <CreateTaskForm/> & <UpdateTaskForm/> to better handle shifts, subtasks and task notes.

 - [ ] <Counter/> needs to be fixed to handle min/max, onChange/manual entry and more features.

+**User Flows**

+- [ ] Task Updates
+  - Create immediate update of user data "prior" to POST request.
+  - Apply this user flow inside of the <DetailsView/>